 Surprisingly, as I point out in my book Growing Young: A Doctor’s Guide to The New Anti-Aging, I believe that the answer is a resounding “yes.”
 In my article about mitochondrial function you can read more about the powerful mechanism that power all the activities in our cells and are important to the pace at which we age.

 There is a veritable mountain of data saying so.
 Countless studies now affirm that the rate of aging can be altered, both favorably, and unfavorably, by things that we can easily choose to do, and things we choose not to do.

 This recent science affirms that the things we choose to put into our bodies, and the activities we participate in or avoid can literally program our cells for slower or faster aging.

 What about nutritional supplements?
 Some, but not all nutraceuticals are supported by evidence showing that they can alter cell function in beneficial ways, and make old cells behave like youthful ones.

-I want to take a close look at the evidence for a few, very important nutraceuticals, in a series of blog posts, and explore the importance of “synergy,” and how it applies to maintaining peak cell function, and optimizing the way we age.
+I want to take a close look at the evidence for a few, very important nutraceuticals.
+In a series of blog posts i explore the importance of “synergy,” how it applies to maintaining peak cell function, and optimizing the way we age.